vishaljoy23/Sun-Tracking-FSPV/README.md

 # Sun-Tracking-FSPV
-We built a floating solar panel that will always point at the sun to maximize efficiency.
+A floating solar panel array that always points at the sun.
+Thus maximizing efficiency.

 Advantages of floating panels:
 - Saves land
-- Keeps panels cool keeps them within their most efficient operating temparature.
+- Keeps panels cool.
+Keeps them within their most efficient operating temparature.

 Based on Arduino UNO.
-Code written in C++ for Arduino.
+Code written in C++ in Arduino IDE.